cherti/remarkable-cli-tooling/README.md

 ## reclean.py

 `reclean.py` will clean up deleted files on your remarkable, i.e. files that are gone from trash by emptying it.
 Due to the reMarkable typically needing to sync this action with the reMarkable cloud, these files only actually get deleted after their deletion has been synced to the cloud.
-If no reMarkable account is configured, this is never, hence they indefinitely stay on the device. `reclean.py` cleans those.
+If no reMarkable account is configured, this is never, hence they indefinitely stay on the device. `reclean.py` takes that place, cleaning up those leftovers to free the space on the remarkable again.

 `reclean.py` also searches for orphaned documents, i.e. documents that are missing their metadata and are, as a consequence never picked up by the reMarkable UI (and they don't have a deleted flag either, as this would be noted in said metadata).
 Those files are cleaned up as well, if the user desires.